 8. New business

-One-fourth of the voting members of the Society shall constitute a quorum for meetings of the Society.
+8.1 QUORUM The voting members present of the Society shall constitute a quorum for meetings of the Society.

 The ethical principles governing the members of the American Medical Association